NIAGroup/PyStockAnalyze-2019/README.md

    > Execute ```git clone https://github.com/NIAGroup/PyStockAnalyze.git```

 6. Exit Git Bash and re-open it or run "source ~/.bashrc" to make the new commands available for execution while in git bash.
 The commands are to be used as follows:
-   > **buildenv** - Used to create the python virtual environment and install all dependencies
+   > **buildenv** - Used to create the python virtual environment and install all dependencies (Make sure to cd into the cloned repository before running this command)

-   > **cleanenv** - Used to remove virtual environment build folder and exit environment if it's active
+   > **cleanenv** - Used to remove virtual environment build folder and exit environment if it's active (Make sure to cd into the cloned repository before running this command)